-• Eight (8.0) credits in Science and Mathematics, which include:

-a) Minimum four credits (4.0) in Science.
+- Eight (8.0) credits in Science and Mathematics, which include: - a) Minimum four credits (4.0) in Science.

-The Core Science Program consists of four one semester courses: SCI105, Scientific Inquiries - Chemistry; SCI115, Scientific Inquiries - Biology or SCI126, Organisms and Ecosystems or SCI127, Molecular Genetics; and SCI135, Methods in Scientific Inquiry.
+The Core Science Program consists of four one semester courses: SCI105, Scientific Inquiries - Chemistry; SCI115, Scientific Inquiries - Physics; SCI125, Scientific Inquiries - Biology; and SCI135, Methods in Scientific Inquiry.
 All students are required to complete SCI135, Methods in Scientific Inquiry.
 Students new to IMSA who demonstrate an exemplary past academic record in biology, physics, or chemistry may choose to take a placement exam in that particular subject.
 A satisfactory placement exam score will demonstrate competency in the subject matter of that particular course and the student will then be enrolled in an appropriate elective course.
 Completion of the Science core program or its equivalent, i.e. satisfactory grades in the appropriate placement exams allows students to enroll in a large number of electives in earth/space science, biology, chemistry, physics, and applied sciences.